AxonIQ/reference-guide/extensions/reactor/reactive-gateways/reactive-gateways.md

 However, we noticed several patterns which are often used, such as:

  * Concatenating initial results with query updates in a single stream, or
- * skipping the initial result all together
+ * skipping the initial result all together.

-As such the Reactor Extension provides several methods to ease usage of these common patterns.
+As such, the Reactor Extension provides several methods to ease usage of these common patterns.

 **`subscriptionQuery`** - Sends the given `query`, returns the initial result and keeps streaming incremental updates until a subscriber unsubscribes from the `Flux`.